gamozolabs/fzero_fuzzer/README.md

 fuzzer, but these scenarios are rare.
 However, in most situations we've been about to out-perform F1 by about 30-50%, and in extreme cases (html.json depth=8) we've observed over a 4x speedup.

+# Differences from the F1 fuzzer

+The F1 fuzzer mentions a technique that will resolve to the nearest terminal tokens when stack depth is exceeded.
+We haven't implemented this technique but I don't think it's a huge impact on the generated inputs.
+This is something I will look into in the future.